burst-apps-team/burst-wiki/brs-macos-installation.md

 Installation of MacOS Burst Wallet
 ----------------------------------

-This tutorial will walk you through the steps required to get started with the Burst wallet on macOS.
-A link to a simple bash script which can be run that should take care of all the work for you.
-Skip to the **Quick Start** section to use a [setup script provided](https://github.com/beatsbears/macos_burst) which should be quicker than following each step below.
+This tutorial will walk you through the steps required to run a Burst wallet locally on MacOS.

+### Quick Start

+Note: A simple bash script is available to complete all of the steps for you if you prefer using a script.
+Simply download a .zip of the code located **[here](https://github.com/beatsbears/macos_burst)** and follow the directions in the README file.
+If you prefer to execute each step without using a script, begin the process with the dependencies section.

 ### **Dependencies**

-There are a few dependencies you should check on prior to starting the install.
+There are a few dependencies that you should check on prior to starting the install process.

 1. OSX 10.10 or higher
 2. Sufficient disk space for the full blockchain (~8Gb or so)
-3. The ability to leave your computer up and running for several hours (to synchronize the full blockchain)
+3. The ability to leave your computer up and running for several hours in order to allow the full blockchain to synchronize.

-### Quick Start

-If you’d rather not bother with all the steps below, a script to do all the work for you has been created.
-Simply download a .zip of the code [here](https://github.com/beatsbears/macos_burst) and follow the few steps in the README file.

 ### **Steps**